tina-trenkner/klean-plate/content/blog/kun-yam-thong-ampang-vegetarian-buffet-jul-11/index.md

 The older Chinese ladies loved having a baby in their company, and one of them working the cash register asked me where the baby was when I returned the next day with husband in tow.

 This place will likely become a local for us: It's close by, inexpensive, the variety of food is great, and the ladies love the baby.
 All this, behind the temple.
-And you'd never know it if you weren't curious.
+And you'd never know about it if you weren't curious.